 - Foods with added sugars or sweeteners, including yogurt, cereal, meal replacement bars

 - Sweetened beverages

 - White bread and other foods containing refined flour

 Most of you know I’m not a big fan of vitamin supplements—I’d prefer that you get your nutrition from foods.
 But there are times when targeted supplementation can be useful, and PCOS appears to be one of them.
 Although the diet and lifestyle changes I just outlined are by far the most important things you can do, the following nutrients could be a useful addition to your regimen.

 - Vitamin D3.
 Women with PCOS tend to have low vitamin D levels—especially when they are also overweight.
 Some preliminary studies have shown that taking high-dose vitamin D as a supplement improves symptoms of PCOS.
 The doses used in these studies are more aggressive than I would recommend taking without a doctor’s supervision.
 If you have PCOS, ask your doctor whether he or she would recommend a vitamin D supplement and how much.

 - Myo-inositol.
 Inositol is a family of nutrients often lumped together with the B vitamin family.
 One particular form, called myo-inositol, has been found to help women with PCOS improve insulin sensitivity and other symptoms.
 You can buy myo-inositol as a bulk powder online or from a vitamin store.
-The recommended amount is two tablespoons a day.
-Try adding it to your morning smoothie.
+The recommended amount is 4,000 mg a day.

 There are also some drugs that may help, which Dr. Sanaz Majd discussed in her episode on PCOS.